dvpatel/nginx_okta/README.md

 curl -H “Authorization: Bearer <okta_access_token>” -kv https://localhost:8443/api/watchlist/1
 ```

-The token validation service will validate the Okta access_token before processing the sample API request.
+The token validation service in the web tier will validate the Okta access_token before processing the sample API request.
 On successful validation, watchlist will be returned to the client.

 To successfully run this example, the Nginx web server will need to be configured and running with auth_request module.
 Please refer to nginx documentation for installation and setup details.
 Also refer to nginx-conf subproject for sample configuration that includes auth_req and proxy_pass modules for the intercepting filter.

 In addition, auth-api and rest-api subprojects must also be setup and running.
-By default, the auth-api sub-project listens on http port 2000.
+By default, the auth-api subproject listens on http port 2000.
 For rest-api sample watchlist service, it listens on http port 3000.
 See READM.md files in the respective projects for installation and setup details.

 NOTE:  this is a sample project.
 For a real production project, secure http should be used for all integrations to maintain data confidentiality.

 ##  Okta Developer Account for IdP
 Setup developer account at https://developer.okta.com/.

 Once logged into the Okta Dashboard, follow the instructions to create a sample application with proper grant types.
 For this sample, implicit grant type will be required.
-Also take note and secure the “Client Id” and “Client secret” values.
-These will be required to generate access token using OpenID Connect Debugger and for token validation using Okta introspect endpoint configured as part of the intercepting filter service.
+Also take note of the “Client Id” and “Client secret” values.
+These will be required to generate access token using OpenID Connect Debugger and for configuring the token validation service using Okta introspect endpoint.

 ## Token validation service ( auth-api, nginx-conf subprojects )

 This service, written in NestJS framework, encapsulates the processes for validating client access token using Okta introspect endpoint and cached values.
+Refer to Okta module in the project for the validation workflow and required parameters to connecto to Okta introspect endpoint.

 For this implementation, the cache is configured using a memory store.
 For larger deployments, the cache store can easily be reconfigured to use external cache provider, ie. Redis, for better performance.
-See NestJs for details.
+See NestJs for cache store options.

 The endpoint for the token validation service is http://localhost:2000/validate.
 It is configured as follows in Nginx: